Fremantle Prison riot

-It was suggested that the riot and fire was staged as a diversion by twelve men including Brenden Abbott, to assist a mass escape from the prison.
-During the two weeks prior to the riot they collected 3 L of fuel from lawnmowers, which they managed to conceal in their drink bottles.
+It was suggested by the media that the riot and fire was staged as a diversion by twelve men, including Brenden Abbott, to assist a mass escape from the prison.
+However, an official report concluded there was little evidence to support this, and that the riot was largely the result of an incident that morning involving the mistreatment of a prisoner.
+Outdated conditions at the prison, which was built during the 1850s and had no flushing toilets, or heating or cooling, had exacerbated tensions.
+Calls for the closure of the prison had been delayed for decades, and the riot is credited with fast-tracking the final closure of the prison three years later.

 Background

 Fremantle Prison was built using convict labour during the 1850s, based on the design of Pentonville Gaol, and was used as the maximum security prison for male offenders in Western Australia.
 During the 1890s the size of the cells were doubled by removing an adjoining wall between two cells.
-The conditions in the cells remained unchanged except for lighting and basic toilet facilities.
+The conditions in the cells remained unchanged except for lighting; there were no toilets and no heating or cooling, leading to very high and low temperatures in summer and winter respectively.
+Plans to close the prison due to its outdated conditions and facilities had been repeatedly delayed for many decades.
 The prison population was divided into 4 divisions; 3 division housing violent prisoners and 4 division housing murderers and those serving long term sentences.

 The morning of the riot began as an ordinary day would, with cells unlocked at 7:00 am.
 There was a "scuffle" between a prisoner and guards over the time taken to leave his cell – resulting in that prisoner being sent to solitary confinement – but that was not particularly unusual.
 Later that morning the prisoner was released into the exercise yard, where he reported to his fellow prisoners that he had been beaten by the prison officers.
 Prisoners then requested a meeting with the Superintendent; this was denied, but a request for medical examination was granted.

 This incident added to growing tension amongst the prisoners from the heatwave experienced over the past week, with conditions like ovens or saunas.
 Despite the heat, officers decided prisoners should remain outside in the exercise yards in the afternoon, to settle the tension.
 The decision did not have the intended calming effect, instead allowing prisoner ring leaders to spread discontentment, and plan for a riot, including starting a fire and taking hostages.